harshkn/harshkn.github.io/software.md

 ---
 layout: page
 title: Software
+published: true
 ---

 All of my projects are hosted on [GitHub](http://github.com) and are listed in chronological order below.

 ## [SurveyMan-related software](http://surveyman.org)
+Surveys can be thought of as programs.
+Not only do they have control flow, but they also have bugs and composable abstractions.
+We developed a language that expressed these abstractions and was designed to prevent some bugs and make other bugs easier to diagnose.

 # [SurveyMan programming language](http://github.com/SurveyMan/SurveyMan)
+The abstract SurveyMan programming language is a tabular language with random choice.

 # [SurveyMan React frontend](http://github.com/SurveyMan/react-surveyman)